DynamiteMonki/locker/Computer science.md

 ---
 ---

-**Computer Science** is the study of how computers work, how they process information, and how we can use them to solve problems.
+**Computer Science** is the study of how **computers work**, how they process information, and how we can use them to solve problems.
 It’s not just about coding — it's about **logic, creativity, and problem-solving**.

 Here’s a simple way to think about it: